 Feel the focus: discover deeper happiness through meditation

 While we can’t control the weather, spending time outside is important for our well-being.
 In The Happiness Advantage, Shawn Achor recommends spending time in the fresh air to improve your happiness.
 “Making time to go outside on a nice day also delivers a huge advantage,” he says.
 “One study found that spending 20 minutes outside in good weather not only boosted positive mood, but broadened thinking and improved working memory.”

 Meanwhile, a study from the University of Sussex in the UK corroborated that being outdoors made people happier: "Being outdoors, near the sea, on a warm, sunny weekend afternoon is the perfect spot for most.
 In fact, participants were found to be substantially happier outdoors in all natural environments than they were in urban environments.”
 So, whatever the weather, make sure you get outside of your four walls to boost your well-being.

-One last thing.
-Science suggests that some people are simply ‘born happier’; we all enter this world with different temperaments and often maintain a certain state of happiness over our lifetimes.
+Finally, one last thing.
+Science also suggests that some people are simply ‘born happier’.
+Indeed, we all enter this world with different temperaments and often maintain a certain state of happiness over our lifetimes.
 In The How of Happiness, researcher Sonja Lyubormisky suggests that only around 40 per cent of our happiness is under our control (recent life events and biological set points predetermine the other 60 per cent.)

-Calvin is the happiness.com magazine editor, as well being an artist and lover of travel, swimming, yoga, dancing to house/techno, and all things vintage!
+Calvin is the happiness magazine editor, as well being an artist and lover of travel, swimming, yoga, dancing to house/techno, and all things vintage!
 Find out more.